Last Updated on

 There are manufacturers who have spent countless hours and dollars developing their full face snorkel mask.
 These innovations have been game changers for snorkelers.
 Innovation and quality comes with a price tag.

 Many of the most popular full face snorkel masks available online are direct rip-offs of good quality brands.
 Often the materials used are not as good, and the masks don't work as they're meant to.

 What about the really low priced ones?

 Just like traditional snorkel masks, many of the cheaper brands come with their drawbacks.

-Less flexible material means you need to adjust the straps so it's super tight just to create a seal that equals a quality mask with a softer silicone skirt.
+Less flexible material means you need to adjust the straps so they are super tight just to create a seal that equals a quality mask with a softer silicone skirt.
 This puts extra pressure on your forehead, cheeks and the bridge of your nose, making it very uncomfortable to wear.

 Another common problem with some of the cheaper masks is that the ball-float can get stuck in the snorkel piece causing the airflow to stop.

-If you dig a bit deeper into their reviews, you'll find complaints on how the cheap full face mask don't live up to expectations.
+If you dig a bit deeper into their reviews on Amazon, you'll find a lot of complaints on how these cheap full face mask don't live up to expectations.